Convergence Analysis of the Wasserstein Proximal Algorithm beyond Geodesic Convexity: Introduction

 \subsection{Literature review}

 Recently, various time-discretization methods have been proposed for minimizing a functional over a single distribution.
-Different from the proximal algorithm, some explicit forward schemes that can be seen as gradient descent in Wasserstein space are proposed \cite{chewi2020gradient,liu2016stein}.
+Different from the proximal algorithm, some explicit forward schemes that can be seen as gradient descent in Wasserstein space are proposed \citep{chewi2020gradient,liu2016stein}.
 For example, \cite{chewi2020gradient} studies a gradient descent algorithm for solving the barycenter problem on the Bures-Wasserstein manifold of Gaussian distributions.
 The Langevin algorithm, as another forward discretization of Wasserstein gradient flows via its stochastic differential equation (SDE) recursion, is widely used in the sampling literature.
-Numerous works \cite{durmus2019analysis,ULA2019,chewi2024analysis} have been devoted to the analysis of the Langevin algorithm under different settings and its variants~\cite{zhang2023improved,yuansi2022}.
-However, Langevin algorithms are naturally biased for a positive step size. \cite{salim2020wasserstein} introduced a hybridized forward-backward discretization, namely the Wasserstein proximal gradient descent, and proved convergence guarantees for geodesically convex objective, akin to the proximal gradient descent algorithm in Euclidean spaces.
+Numerous works \citep{durmus2019analysis,ULA2019,chewi2024analysis} have been devoted to the analysis of the Langevin algorithm under different settings and its variants~\citep{zhang2023improved,yuansi2022}.
+However, Langevin algorithms are naturally biased for a positive step size. \cite{salim2020wasserstein} introduced a hybridized forward-backward discretization, namely the Wasserstein proximal gradient descent, and proved convergence guarantees for geodesically convex objectives, akin to the proximal gradient descent algorithm in Euclidean spaces. \cite{luu2024non} proposed a semi Forward-Backward scheme to optimize a subclass of non-geodesically convex objectives with a difference-of-convex structure.

-\textbf{Existing rate analysis for proximal algorithm.} Though convergence rate analysis for Langevin algorithms under strong convexity is well-developed, it is until recently that the convergence rate of the proximal algorithm on geodesically convex objectives is obtained.
+\textbf{Existing rate analysis for proximal algorithm.} Though convergence rate analysis for Langevin algorithms under strong convexity is well-developed, it is not until recently that the convergence rate of the proximal algorithm on geodesically convex objectives is obtained.
 One advantage of the proximal algorithm is that it ensures a dimension-independent convergence guarantee directly for any starting distribution. \cite{yao2023meanfield,cheng2024} proved an unbiased linear convergence result for the $\mu$-strongly convex objective.
-The condition is relaxed to geodesic convexity and quadratic growth of functional in \cite{yao2024wasserstein}.
+The condition is relaxed to geodesic convexity and quadratic growth of functional in \citep{yao2024wasserstein}.
 However, convergence analysis for non-geodesically convex objective functionals is missing.